riebeekn/experiments-in-meteor-blog/_drafts/meteor-testing-with-velocity-and-jasmine-part-1.md

 {% endhighlight %}
 </div>

-So let's move that into a helper and clean up the duplication.
+Let's move this code into a helper and clean up the duplication.

 #####Terminal
 {% highlight Bash %}